rowlandcoping/smokingbuns/README.md

  ### 4) Customer - User Story

 The customer base will be people looking for a unique, high quality dining experience.
-It is anticipated that users of the website will have found it either through google or searching a review platform (particularly that on google maps), with the intention of dining out.
+It is anticipated that users of the website will have found it either through google or searching a review platform (particularly that on Google Maps), with the intention of dining out.
 As such their requirements are clear:

   - Mobile Functionality: The majority of users will be accessing the website on the go, either actively seeking a restautant table in the immediate future or looking a day or two ahead.
 Indeed, many users in their 20s will